olympiawoj/guess-a-number-app/README.md

 # Guess A Number App

-❓Guess A Number built with React Native, which runs on iOS and Android
+❓Guess A Number App built with React Native, which runs on iOS and Android

 ## Table of Contents